-When a new customer calls us to purchase glue for their application, we typically ask a few detailed technical questions about the project before we can recommend the right product.
+When a new customer contacts us about glue for their application, we typically ask a few detailed technical questions about the project before we can recommend the best glue formula.
 The reason for this is that we work with hundreds of varying glue formulas and these questions help our lab team determine which formula is the best one for you.

 At this point, some prospects start wondering "why doesn't one glue work for all applications?".
 This is why...

-This is a pretty obvious detail that needs to be considered.
-The same way you need a different nail in the wall if you're hanging a picture frame versus hanging sheet rock, the substrates you are adhering play a role in determining the right glue formula.
+This is a pretty obvious detail, but it's a very important one.
+The same way you need a different nail in the wall if you're hanging a picture frame versus hanging sheet rock, the details about the substrates you are bonding play a critical role in determining the best glue formula to keep them together.

-This is another important detail that helps determine which glue will work best for you.
-If you are applying your glue by hand with a brush, you will probably require a different glue "open time" than someone who is using automated equipment.
+This is another important detail that helps determine which glue will be the best for you.
+If you are applying your glue by hand with a brush, you will require a glue with an open time that is much different than someone who is using automated gluing equipment.
 Compression time will also vary on different equipment.

 Equipment specifications also play a role in determining the optimal glue viscosity for you.
 Simply put, viscosity refers to the "thickness" of the glue.
-If the glue is too thick, it could cause equipment issues like clogging.
+If the glue is too thick, it could cause equipment issues like clogging, or dirty equipment.

 The more detail we have about the equipment used for glue application, the better.